rahul-velamala/MAPF-GNN/README.md

    - Linux: `sudo apt-get install graphviz` or `sudo dnf install graphviz`
    - macOS: `brew install graphviz`
    - Windows: Download from [graphviz.org](https://graphviz.org/download/) and add its `bin` directory to your system's PATH.

-   **For Manim:** Follow the official Manim installation guide as it requires additional setup.

 ## Dataset